Copyright 2024 Iguana2 Pty. Ltd.

 The result field is an array of trade objects:

-)Trades are always returned in descending time order.
+asx or chia)Trades are always returned in descending time order.

 Note that the maximum number of trades returned is 10,000.
 Paging should be used for this request for large cap stocks.